 War broke out between the two countries and continued for five years, during which both the Lydians and Medes won a number of victories.
 On one occasion they had an unexpected battle in the dark, an event which occurred after five years of indecisive warfare.
 The two armies had already engaged and the fight was in progress, when the day was suddenly turned into night. [...]
 Both Lydians and Medes broke off the engagement when they saw this darkening of the day; they were more anxious than they had been to conclude peace, and a reconciliation was brought about by Syennesis, a Cilician, and Labynetus of Babylon, who were the men responsible both for the pact to keep the peace and for the exchange of marriages between the two kingdoms.
 They persuaded Alyattes to give his daughter Aryenis to Astyages, son of Cyaxares - knowing that treaties seldom remain intact without powerful sanctions.note[Herodotus, Histories 1.74.]

 This is all that is known about this first Syennesis.
 We do not even know his real name.
-The Labynetus mentioned in this fragment probably is the later king of the Babylonian Empire, Nabonidus (ruled 556-539).
-The solar eclipse can be dated on 28 May 585 BCE.
+The Labynetus mentioned in this fragment probably is the later king of the Babylonian Empire, Nabonidus (r.556-539).
+The solar eclipse can be dated to May 28, 585 BCE.

 Appuašu is mentioned as king of Cilicia in a Babylonian chronicle that refers to a campaign of king Neriglissar in 557/556 (ABC 6).
 He must have been the son of Syennesis I and will have used the same title, although this is not mentioned.
 Although the Babylonian army reached Cilicia and crossed the Taurus mountain range, Appuašu was not defeated.